 - Use your spiritual journal to help you spot trends.

 - Change your self-talk from negative to positive, affirming self-talk.
-For instance, use a repeating positive mantra, like “my words are shaping my reality and I am creating _____________”.
-Insert and language into your self-talk that will give you the result you desire.
-Write the words or phrases you want to use on sticky notes where you can “see” and remember the new phrase.
-Put them in your car, on the refrigerator door, everywhere.
+For instance, use a repeating positive mantra, like “my words are shaping my reality, and I am creating _____________.”
+Insert and language into your self-talk to give you the result you desire.
+Write the words or phrases you want to use on sticky notes to “see” and remember the new expression.
+Please put them in your car, on the refrigerator door, everywhere.
 Set up an hourly reminder on your smartphone with these desired replacement phrases.

 - Use affirmations as a reminder and to change your attitude.
 You can think the right words, but your attitude is the fuel.
-A negative attitude will negatively affect all of your positive words.
+A negative mindset will negatively affect all of your positive comments.

 The above best practices will help you change your self-talk.
 It will help you reinforce positive thinking.